AlexMc889/Portfolio/Active Directory Attack & Defense/Images/golden ticket/golden ticket writeup.md

 ## What is a Golden Ticket Attack
 - A golden ticket attack targets the KRBTGT account's hash
 - The KRBTGT is used to sign all TGTs, so compromising it grants the ability to forge any ticket
-- Typically privileged access to the Domain Controller is required, although a DCSync attack can also acquire the KRBGT account hash
+- Typically privileged access to the Domain Controller is required, although a DCSync attack can also acquire the KRBTGT account hash
 - Leads to complete domain compromise including dumping NTDS.DIT file (contains all domain users password hashes), typically though a shadow copy

 ## Executing the Attack